postgresml/postgresml/packages/pgml-rds-proxy/README.md

 ### Configure FDW

-We'll be using the Foreign Data Wrapper extension to connect fromn your RDS database to PostgresML, forwarding the connection through the proxy.
+We'll be using the Foreign Data Wrapper extension to connect from your RDS database to PostgresML, forwarding the connection through the proxy.
 If you're running the proxy on EC2, take note of the private IP or DNS entry of the instance.

 Before proceeding, make sure you have the following extensions installed into your RDS database: